NidhishKumarReddy/tic-tac-toe/README.md

 This is a simple Tic-Tac-Toe game built using React.js.
 The game is designed to work with any square-sized board (3x3, 4x4, 5x5, etc.) and uses an algorithm to achieve an O(1) complexity.

 ### Getting Started
-Clone the repository
+Clone the repository<br />
-Run npm install to install dependencies
+Run npm install to install dependencies<br />
-Run npm start to start the development server
+Run npm start to start the development server<br />
 Open http://localhost:3000 to view it in the browser.

 ### Usage